Microsoft/azure-docs.pt-pt/articles/storsimple/storsimple-8000-migration-from-8000-options.md

 ### <a name="q-is-migration-to-other-storage-solutions-supported"></a>P. A migração para outras soluções de armazenamento é suportada?

-A. Yes.
+A. Sim.
 A migração para outras soluções de armazenamento utilizando a cópia hospedeira dos dados é suportada.

 ### <a name="q-is-migration-supported-by-microsoft"></a>P. A migração é suportada pela Microsoft?